A-Coom/coomer.party-scraper/README.md

 ```

 ### Via media type
-You can also set different templates for images or videos This can be done by using the following flags:
+You can also set different templates for images or videos.
+This can be done by using the following flags:
 ```
 --image-template <tags>
 --video-template <tags>